What Are The Pros And Cons For ‘Buy And Hold’ Investing?

 The benefits of this strategy are:

-• It costs less to get started (since you can purchase a new-build property with half the deposit required for an existing property)
+• It costs less to get started (since you can purchase a new-build property with a 20% deposit, compared to 30% for an existing investment property)

 • It is an extremely passive strategy (since you are purchasing a property that is unlikely to require maintenance)